TimonPasslick/tilang/docs/type system.md

 **TODO: switch from tuple arguments to new (named) arguments**

-A function **takes a `Tuple` as an argument** and returns `Any` type (see further down).
-The argument and return type are part of a function type but not the only possible parts as you will see in the next paragraph.
+A function **takes a fixed finite amount of arguments with different types** and returns `Any` type (see further down).
+The argument and return types are part of a function type but not the only possible parts as you will see in the next paragraph.
+Arguments can be associated both with their names and with their positions.

 There are named and anonymous functions.
 Anonymous functions are all distinct because it's very hard to come up with an algorithm that proves that two functions have equivalent behavior.

 You can `overload` functions, including methods.
-The argument tuple of the `overload` can't be a subtype or supertype of any other argument tuple that already exists for the function.
+The arguments of the `overload` can't be a subtype or supertype of any other corresponding arguments that already exist for the function.
+There must always be exactly one corresponding argument in the original definition for each `overload` argument, and the other way around.
 The return type must be a subtype of the original return type.

 ## IO and static variables